 Parents are urged to be a full partner in the educational process.
 All parents are asked to attend the regularly scheduled parent-teacher conferences concerning the progress of their child.
-If they cannot attend, they are encouraged to call the teacher to plan for an alternate time.
+If attendance is not possible parents are encouraged to call the teacher to plan for an alternate time.
 Conferences will be held twice a year.
 Please see the monthly newsletter, the USD 434 website, and our SFTJH Facebook page for dates/times.

-Conferences with teachers may be arranged at any time by calling the school office or by contacting the teacher.
+Individual conferences with teachers may be arranged at any time by calling the school office or by contacting the teacher.